OpenFAST/openfast/docs/source/testing/regression_test.rst

     git checkout dev
     git submodule update

-    # Create the build directory and move into it
+    # Create the build and install directories and move into build
     mkdir build install && cd build

     # Configure CMake for testing